 Improving performance

 The default behavior of Flux of sending each item in an individual call to your writer code is not typically going to perform well.
-The two techniques above that are good candidates for improving performance are:
+The two primary techniques for improving performance are:

-Creating partitions based on database forests and then adjusting your query to constrain to a specific forest is typically a good practice for achieving better performance.
+You may also be able to improve reader performance by partitioning your query by database forests.
 The section on creating partitions above uses the following, which is a simple way to both create and use forest-based partitions:

 --read-partitions-javascript "xdmp.databaseForests(xdmp.database())"